bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **test strategy**
 describes the approach to testing in specific context to meet the organization's (quality and testing) objectives

+## **test tool**
+- either business (commercial, open source or custom type) or technical tools, administrated by test manager
+- examples of evaluating the tool: improvement opportunities, compatibility with current tools in the organization, how does the tool integrate to SDLC, proof-of-concept evaluation
+- should have guidelines, training, incremental rollout and owner

+## **test tool cost-benefit analysis**
+made to ensure the positive ROI, must consider the (non-)recurring activities and costs such as initial or recurring licensing costs, integrating, training and maintenance - also opportunity costs (time spent on the tool-related activities instead of spending it on the actual testing) must be considered

+## **test tool decision aspects**
+- *regulations and security*: for example, commercial tools could be best for safety-critical software as they usually met the required standards and certifications
+- *financial aspects*: the tool can have one-time or running license costs, also training and maintenance costs must be considered
+- *stakeholder requirements*: custom tools most likely meet all the requirements by relevant stakeholders if commercial and open-source tools are not sufficient enough
+- *existing software landscape and tool strategy*: locked vendors, integrated systems and regulations might dictate what tools are appropriate for the organization

+## **test tool lifecycle**
+- four stages:
+  - *acquisition*: decision to acquire the tool has been made, afterwards the tool owner must be determined &rarr; they make the usage decisions
+  - *support and maintenance*: tool owner is accountable for this stage &rarr; maintenance can be assigned for example to one person who works as an admin
+  - *evolution*: tool suitability must be maintained in time &rarr; changes in environment, business needs or vendor decisions can render the tool useless or other changes are needed
+  - *retirement*: essential to preserve the data produced by the tool

+## **test tool metrics**
+for example, test management tools can measure test execution statuses, requirements management tool have traceability on requirements coverage of tests, defect management tools can measure status, severity and priority

+## **test tool selection viewpoints**
+the tool should be considered from various viewpoints of different stakeholders: for example, the senior management is interested in positive return of interest (ROI), whereas the tool users appreciate usability

 ## **test type**
 four different approaches for testing, test management activities for each type:
 - *functional testing management*: crafting a test strategy that aligns with functional requirements and project objectives, coordinating resources for functional aspects of the system